-Health (08051G05S1) Fee required Semester / .5 credit Grades 10-12
+Health (08051G05S1) Fee required

 Note: This course is one semester in length and is worth one-half credit.
 Health is a requirement for graduation and is generally taken in the tenth grade.

 Health provides adolescents with the knowledge, skills, and understandings that will enable them to make healthier decisions throughout life.
 Topics include: mental health and violence prevention; drug, tobacco, and alcohol abuse; safety, first aid and CPR; chronic diseases; STD's, HIV and AIDS; nutrition, physical fitness; family issues; technology's role in health; and global environmental issues.
 Students also will learn to access health information, products, and services for current and future health needs.